RubenCarrascoAlvarez/CopterCurrents/README.md

 DISCO is a set of tools designed to extract water surface current fields (flow speeds) from UAV videos.

-The Disco current extraction is based in the wave disperion relation, and the complete process is described in following work:
+The DISCO current extraction is based in the wave disperion relation, and the complete process is described in following work:

 M. Streßer, R. Carrasco and J. Horstmann, "Video-Based Estimation